merkede/podcast-website/content/blog/how-verification-works-on-mastodon/index.md

 title: Reflections : first-time manager
 subtitle: |
-  The challenge of shaping a person's future and career without any formal training - a typical scenario."
+  The challenge of shaping a person's future and career without any formal training - a typical scenario.

 summary: |
   Managing can be a formidable task - some may find it effortless